Iain Cuthbertson: Personal life

 Cuthbertson's first marriage, to Anne Kristen in 1964, was dissolved in 1988.
-He is survived by his second wife, Janet Smith.
+His second wife, Janet Smith, survived him.

-From 1975 to 1978, he served as Rector of the University of Aberdeen.
+From 1975 to 1978, Cuthbertson served as Rector of the University of Aberdeen.
 He listed his hobbies as sailing and fishing, and, after retiring, he lived in Dalrymple, Ayrshire.

-He suffered a severe stroke in 1982, which caused paralysis down one side of his body and speech loss.
+Cuthbertson suffered a severe stroke in 1982, which caused paralysis down one side of his body and speech loss.
 It took him almost two years to recover sufficiently to be able to act again.
-Although he avoided live theatre work thereafter, owing to a fear of forgetting and/or stumbling on lines, he was still able to take parts in films and television.
+Although he avoided live theatre work thereafter, owing to a fear of forgetting or stumbling on lines, he was still able to take parts in films and television.
 He died in 2009 at Ayr Hospital and was cremated.